nicobao/agora-decentralized/README.md

 - User sends proof with RariMe app, proof contains a unique nullifier
 - Agora associates this nullifier with the `did:key`
 - login from another device means generating a new did:key and associating a new RariMe proof to it with the same nullifier
-- users then sign all their content with the did:key seamlessly and securely on a third-party wallet without needing any external wallet dependency nor specific user interaction
+- users then sign all their content with the did:key seamlessly and securely from Agora frontend without needing any external wallet dependency nor specific user interaction
 - we broadcast these signed data and ZK proofs to Nostr.
 Currently we don't broadcast actual data, just hashes, so users can easily request data deletion from trusting our server.

 ### Summary of the Problem Space: